What MCP is

 What the MCP server exposes

 The server advertises two capability types: tools and resources.
-Tools are callable functions the agent uses to query your data — listing accounts, searching transactions, counting results, and triggering syncs.
-See the tools reference for the full list.
+Tools are callable functions the agent uses to query and change your data — listing accounts, searching transactions, counting results, categorizing, tagging, creating rules, triggering syncs, and submitting reports.
+Around 40 tools in total; see the MCP Reference tab for the complete enumeration, or MCP tools for a human walkthrough of the ones you’re most likely to grant access to.
 Resources are passive context documents the agent can read to orient itself before taking action.| Resource URI | What it contains |

 |---|---|